 Audio/video content that represents SUNY Cortland should be produced and published in a way that reinforces the SUNY Cortland Brand.
-The Policy for Official Video (Provideo (Promotional (Provideo (Provideo (Provideo (http://www2.cortland.edu/offices/publications/communication-guide/).
+The Policy for Official Video (http://www2.cortland.edu/offices/publications/communication-guide/policy-for-official-video) provides instruction on planning and publishing video projects.
+The Promotional